 - Building access and hours may have changed.
 Find updated building hours on the university's COVID-19 page.

-- Events are likely to be cancelled.
+- Events are likely to be cancelled or changed to various online formats.
 Check the calendar beforehand.

 - Spring 2020 commencement is postponed until August 15, 2020.
 More information about Spring 2020 commencement.

 Metropolitan State University received $5,159,002 in Emergency Financial Aid Grants under Section 18004(a)(1) of the CARES Act.
 At least half must be awarded directly to students.
 Most of the students who were registered for Metropolitan State University spring semester courses on March 6, 2020, and who are not specifically excluded under the terms of the CARES Act, are eligible for CARES Act grants.
 Those who are not eligible include PSEO or concurrent enrollment students, students being assessed senior citizen tuition rates, incarcerated students, those enrolled in non-credit classes, international students, DACA students, and students who have their tuition paid via employee waiver through Minnesota State Colleges and Universities.

 As of June 29, 2020, 5,170 students received the CARES Act disbursements totaling $2,329,300.
 Others may have been awarded funds from another Minnesota State institution.
 Additionally, 231 students received CARES Act funding for Emergency Aid Grants totaling $197,637.45.

 Disbursements to students are made primarily through their BankMobile account.
 More information on BankMobile accounts can be found on the university’s website.
 If students have questions about their BankMobile accounts, they can contact Gateway Student Services at 651-793-1300 (option 5) or see Gateway's web page.